gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Application plugin](http://gradle.org/docs/nightly/userguide/application_plugin.html) simplifies the creation of executable JVM based applications.
 You can use it to run your application directly from your Gradle build, and it will bundle your application for distribution.
 The packaged application includes automatically generated start scripts for windows and unix systems, third party dependencies and custom distribution files like licenses or documentation.

+#### Ear plugin
+The [Ear Plugin](http://gradle.org/docs/nightly/userguide/ear_plugin.html) adds support for creating Java EE Enterprise Archives (EAR files).
+It provides EAR specific dependency management and enables customization of the deployment descriptor.

 #### Signing plugin

 Digital signatures can be used for tracking build artifacts and files.
-These signatures allow users  to verify who built the artifact with the attached signature and when the signature was created.
-The [Signing Plugin](http://gradle.org/docs/nightly/userguide/signing_plugin.html) enables the user to
+These signatures allow users to verify who built the artifact and when the signature was created.
+The [Signing Plugin](http://gradle.org/docs/nightly/userguide/signing_plugin.html) enables the user to:

 * Define which artifacts to sign.
 * Configure required credentials.
-* Specify certain conditions that require signing (e. g.: enable signing only for release versions).
+* Specify certain conditions that require signing, such as only signing for release versions.
 * Publish digital signatures and signed POM files.

-#### Ear plugin
-The [Ear Plugin](http://gradle.org/docs/nightly/userguide/ear_plugin.html) adds support for creating Java EE Enterprise Archives (EAR files).
-It provides EAR specific dependency management and enables customization of the deployment descriptor.

 #### Announce plugin
-The [Gradle Announce Plugin](http://gradle.org/docs/nightly/userguide/announce_plugin.html) enables the user to announce custom messages to the build user at any or every phase of the build.
+The [Gradle Announce Plugin](http://gradle.org/docs/nightly/userguide/announce_plugin.html) enables the build to announce custom messages to the user at any or every phase of the build.
 This feature can work well together with `--continue` (see below), by reporting on any failures that occur in a continued build.

 The announce plugin integrates nicely with different desktop messaging systems like [Snarl](https://sites.google.com/site/snarlapp/home), [Growl](http://growl.info/) and [Ubuntu Notify](http://www.ubuntu.com/) and also with the internet messaging system [Twitter](http://twitter.com/).

 #### Build continuation
-There's nothing more annoying than coming back from lunch, only to find that your build failed early on checkstyle and never got around to running your tests.
-The `--continue` command line option provides experimental support for continuing a build after a task fails: the end result of the build is the original failure, but the remainder of the build will still execute.
+It can be annoying to come back from lunch, only to find that your build failed early on checkstyle and never got around to running your tests.
+The [`--continue`](http://gradle.org/docs/nightly/userguide/gradle_command_line.html) command line option provides experimental support for continuing a build after a task fails: the end result of the build is the original failure, but the remainder of the build will still execute.

 Note that this feature is a work in progress, and is not yet feature complete.
-In particular, only the first failure is displayed at the end of the build process: you will need to inspect the build output to see what other failures may have occurred.
+In particular, only the first failure is captured and displayed at the end of the build process: you will need to inspect the build output to see what other failures may have occurred in a continued build.

 #### Log test output to the console

 Gradle strives to provide a clean and concise console output, without unnecessary clutter that hides the important things.
 So by default Gradle does not show the output of the tests on the console.
-Gradle 1.0 provides a a simple way to [switch on all test output on the console](http://gradle.org/releases/1.0-milestone-6/docs/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testLogging).
+Gradle 1.0 provides a a simple way to [display test output on the console](http://gradle.org/releases/1.0-milestone-6/docs/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:testLogging).
 You can also hook in a listener to have [full control what test output is shown](http://gradle.org/releases/1.0-milestone-6/docs/dsl/org.gradle.api.tasks.testing.Test.html#org.gradle.api.tasks.testing.Test:onOutput).

 #### Better diagnosis tools
-In many places we're providing better error messages, more documentation and improved samples to help you streamline any troubleshooting.
+In Gradle 1.0 we're providing better error messages, more documentation and improved samples to help you streamline any troubleshooting.
 The new [extra properties](http://gradle.org/docs/nightly/userguide/writing_build_scripts.html#sec:extra_properties) mechanism retains the ability to add ad-hoc properties to your build script, which making it much easier to catch typos.

 Naturally there is more work to do, and if you have questions don't hesitate to post them on the [Gradle forums](http://forums.gradle.org).

-## Migration
+## Upgrading from an earlier Gradle version
 For details of exactly what was changed in which Gradle 1.0 milestone, please see the release notes of each individual release.
 You can also consult the migration guide for each milestone release to identify issues that may affect you during an upgrade to Gradle 1.0.

 ### Previous Release Notes